(PDF available here)

 - Growing numbers of clients contact us seeking help to detoxify from (not with) buprenorphine.

-Dawn Farm has always opposed most forms of drug maintenance treatment.
+Dawn Farm has always been skeptical of most forms of drug maintenance treatment.
 We believe they reflect a view that opiate addicts can’t achieve lasting, drug-free recovery.
 We are concerned that the changes we’ve seen in how buprenorphine is prescribed are based upon that view.

 We know better.
 For decades, we have seen IV opiate addicts achieve lasting, abstinent recovery.
 The recovering community in our area includes hundreds of successful, drug-free opiate addicts—many of them in their early 20s.
 Our experience indicates that drug-free recovery is possible for any addict—when provided with high quality treatment of adequate intensity and duration.